-2. Funding Restrictions
+Funding Restrictions

-A. Member Living Allowance
+Member Living Allowance

 A living allowance is not considered a salary or a wage.
+Programs are required to provide a living allowance for members in full-time positions and members serving in a full-time capacity.
+Full time capacity is generally 32 hours or more per week for 6 weeks or more.
 Programs are not required to provide a living allowance for members serving in less than full-time terms of service.
 If a program chooses to provide a living allowance to a less than full-time member, it must comply with the maximum limits in the table below.
 For Cost Reimbursement grants, the amount must be included in the proposed budget as either CNCS or grantee share.
 Exceptions noted below.

-While Fixed Amount grant applicants are not required to submit detailed budgets, they are required to provide a living allowance to members that complies with the minimum and maximum requirements.
+While Fixed Amount grant applicants are not required to submit detailed budgets, they are required to provide a living allowance that complies with the minimum and maximum requirements.
 Exceptions noted below.
-Most Fixed Amount grant applicants are not required to indicate that amount in the application and should request those positions as "without living allowance" in the budget.
+Fixed Amount grant applicants are not required to indicate that amount in the application and should request positions as "without living allowance" in the budget.